-As an experienced website operations expert, I know that every detail in content display can affect user experience and the accuracy of data.In the template world of AnQi CMS, we not only ensure the richness and fluency of content, but also strive for perfection in the presentation of data - especially floating-point numbers.floatformatFilter, it can help us precisely control the decimal places of floating-point numbers, making your website data display more professional and elegant.
+As an experienced website operation expert, I am well aware that every detail in content presentation may affect user experience and data accuracy.In the template world of Anqi CMS, we not only ensure the richness and fluency of the content, but also strive for excellence in the presentation of data - especially floating-point numbers.Today, let's delve deeply into a seemingly minor but actually very useful tool in the Anqi CMS template:floatformatFilter, it can help us accurately control the decimal places of floating-point numbers, making your website data display more professional and elegant.

-In website operation, we often encounter scenarios where we need to display floating-point data such as prices, percentages, ratings, etc. If these data are not properly processed, the following situations may occur:
+In website operation, we often encounter scenarios where it is necessary to display floating-point data such as prices, percentages, and ratings.
+If these data are not processed appropriately, the following situations may occur:

 floatformatCore usage and practice of the filter

 floatformatThe filter is very simple and intuitive to use, but its flexibility can meet the vast majority of display needs.
-We will peel back its mysterious veil through specific examples.
+We will peel back its mystery layer by layer through specific examples.

-When you don'tfloatformatThe filter exhibits intelligent default behavior when any parameter is provided.It will try to round the floating-point number to one decimal place.But what's even more thoughtful is that if the decimal part of the number is zero after rounding, it will directly remove the decimal point and the zeros following it, making the number look simpler.
+When you do notfloatformatThe filter shows an intelligent default behavior when any parameters are provided.It tries to round off the floating point number to one decimal place.But even more thoughtful is that if the decimal part after rounding is zero, it will directly remove the decimal point and the zeros after it, making the number look simpler.

 Usage example: